 Moreover klubkatarakt is especially devoted to music of long sustained sounds, featuring artists like Phill Niblock, Éliane Radigue, and last but not least La Monte Young.

 The festival originated in an association founded in 1992 by composition students at the Hamburg Music Academy to perform the works of its members outside the academy, mostly in venues of the club or rock scene, uncommon places for classical music.

 klubkatarakt started in November 2005 and distinguished itself since then as an important part of the experimental music scene.
-Moreover it became also a stage for audiovisual arts and presented new works by artists like Katrin Bethge, Josephin Böttger, incite/, Makino Takashi, Telcosystems, Rainer Kohlberger and Anton Kaun.
+Moreover it became also a stage for audiovisual arts and presented new works by artists like Katrin Bethge, Josephin Böttger, incite/, Makino Takashi, Telcosystems, Rainer Kohlberger, Anton Kaun and in 2019 Frank Bretschneider.

 „The usual rigid handling of contemporary music is multimedially broken here, providing it with an

 „It‘s essential to arrive with open ears and engage into a quite new multimedia experience.“

 „Nothing less than a ‚tide of sounds, texts and images‘ are promised by the organizers of a festival in